Your 9-Ho-Ho-Ho-1 Holiday Playlist is here!

 "Rock and Roll Christmas" by Cordell Jackson

 Cordell Jackson, who became a national sensation in the 1980s as “the Rock ‘N’ Roll Granny,” was actually much more of a pioneer than she generally gets credit for.
 In 1956, Jackson founded Moon Records in Memphis and is believed to be the first woman to produce, engineer, arrange and promote music on her own label.
-One of her earliest releases was “Rock and Roll Christmas,” a raw and charming tune from a true innovator.
+One of her earliest releases was Rock and Roll Christmas, a raw and charming tune from a true innovator.

 “Let It Snow” by Valerie June

 With her plume of thick dreadlocks, distinctive voice, and undeniable musicianship, Valerie June has become one of Memphis music’s biggest success stories over the past decade.
-This month, she released her new Christmas single “Let It Snow,” putting her own unique spin on a holiday favorite.
+Last year, she released her new Christmas single Let It Snow, putting her own unique spin on a holiday favorite.

 “Lonesome Christmas” by B.B.
 King

 Although a little overproduced for my taste, B.B.
-King’s 2001 album “A Christmas Celebration of Hope” is still a captivating example of the blues legend’s unparalleled guitar skills.
-Unlike many holiday albums, it also seems like B.B. is having plenty of fun with this material, especially on the song “Lonesome Christmas.”
+King’s 2001 album A Christmas Celebration of Hope is still a captivating example of the blues legend’s unparalleled guitar skills.
+Unlike many holiday albums, it also seems like B.B. is having plenty of fun with this material, especially on the song Lonesome Christmas.

 “Silent Night” by Johnny Cash, Roy Orbison, Jerry Lee Lewis, and Carl Perkins

 In 1977, Johnny Cash assembled some of his old friends from Sun Records to join him on his TV program “The Johnny Cash Show” for the annual Christmas Special.
-The result is a surprisingly powerful rendition of “Silent Night,” although the plethora of mustaches and polyester is admittedly a bit distracting.
+The result is a surprisingly powerful rendition of Silent Night, where you can hear the plethora of mustaches and polyester.

 “Blue Christmas” by Elvis Presley

-However you feel about Elvis (and every Memphian has some opinion on The King), “Blue Christmas” is a stone-cold classic.
-Recorded in 1957 during the height of his power and popularity, “Blue Christmas” is probably Memphis’ best-known holiday tune and a perennial Christmas staple around the world.
+However you feel about Elvis (and every Memphian has some opinion on The King), Blue Christmas is a stone-cold classic.
+Recorded in 1957 during the height of his power and popularity, the track is probably Memphis’ best-known holiday tune and a perennial Christmas staple around the world.

 “A Kiss at Christmas” by Jessica Ray

-In early November, R&B singer Jessica Ray released her Christmas EP “A Christmas Vibe,” a welcomed new addition to the Memphis holiday canon that includes two covers and two originals.
-Although all four tracks are worth checking out, her original “A Kiss at Christmas” is my personal favorite.
+R&B singer Jessica Ray released a Christmas EP A Christmas Vibe, last year and we are happy to have it back in rotation this year.
+It’s a welcomed new addition to the Memphis holiday vibes that includes two covers and two originals.
+Although all four tracks are worth checking out, her original A Kiss at Christmas is our personal favorite.

 “Merry Christmas, Baby” by Otis Redding

 No Memphis holiday playlist is complete without this classic from the late, great Otis Redding.
-Like almost every song the soul icon covered during his career, Redding may not have written “Merry Christmas, Baby,” but he certainly made it his own.
+Like almost every song the soul icon covered during his career, Redding may not have written Merry Christmas, Baby, but he certainly made it his own.

-From Clarence Carter’s “Back Door Santa” to Eartha Kitt’s “Santa Baby,” there is a long tradition of Christmas songs that are downright thirsty.
-Add Mac Rice’s “Santa Claus Wants Some Loving” to that oddly long list.
-Rice, who is probably best known as the songwriter of the classic soul tune “Mustang Sally,” was a good singer in his own right, as evidenced by this track.
-Since its initial release, “Santa Claus Wants Some Lovin’” has gone on to be covered by everyone from Albert King to Bill Murray.
+From Clarence Carter’s Back Door Santa to Eartha Kitt’s Santa Baby, there is a long tradition of Christmas songs that some could call a bit much.
+Add Mac Rice’s Santa Claus Wants Some Loving to that list.
+With Carter’s strong vocals,it makes sense that Santa Claus Wants Some Lovin’ has gone on to be covered by everyone from Albert King to Bill Murray.

 “The Last Month of the Year” by The Staple Singers

-Before they became superstars with songs like “Respect Yourself” and “I’ll Take You There” in the 1970s, the Staple Singers were a relatively unknown family gospel group.
+Before they became superstars with songs like Respect Yourself and I’ll Take You There in the 1970s, the Staple Singers were a relatively unknown family gospel group.
 However, their anonymity doesn’t mean they weren’t already wonderful.
-Perhaps the greatest testament to the group’s early sound is their 1962 holiday album “The 25th Day of December,” a collection of songs that Rolling Stone named as the fourth best Christmas album of all time.
+Perhaps the greatest testament to the group’s early sound is their 1962 holiday album, The 25th Day of December, a collection of songs that Rolling Stone named as the fourth best Christmas album of all time.

 What Memphis-made songs are on your holiday playlist?